komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="tribepointentrance.jpg" alt="The group posing with a banner near the tribe entrance" caption="The guide was insistent that we all take a picture of us all pointing at the sky" >}}

-From here we wandered over to a fire memorial, 火災紀念亭, commemorating a tragedy that had occured some 60 or so years ago, where a large portion of the village burned down during lunar new year.
+From here we wandered over to a fire memorial, 火災紀念亭, commemorating a tragedy that had occurred some 60 or so years ago, where a large portion of the village burned down during lunar new year.
 The guide cracked a joke about a new years BBQ that the student refused to translate, lol.

 {{< figure src="tribeenvironment.jpg" alt="The mountains around the tribe" caption="Though hot, the environment around the tribe was gorgeous, with the thickly jungled mountains in the distance" >}}